Getting SSI Disability Benefits for Your Child

 • walk and use their hands, and

-• take care of themselves (as appropriate for their age).
+• take care of themselves.

 Social Security will also consider school records and reports in determining your child's level of impairment.

-If more medical information is needed, Social Security might ask that your child have a medical examination or additional tests done.
-The SSA will cover the costs of these "consultative exams" (CEs).
+If more medical information is needed, Social Security might ask that your child have a medical examination or have additional tests done.
+The SSA will cover the costs of these “consultative exams” (CEs).
 If your child is selected for a CE, Social Security will send your child to a medical doctor (MD) to perform a physical exam, and for mental exams, the agency will send your child to a psychologist or psychiatrist (depending on the impairment).

-(For more information, see our section on consultative medical exams.)
+For more information, see our section on consultative medical exams.

-How Long Does It Take Social Security to Decide If a Child is Disabled?
+How Long Does It Take Social Security to Decide If a Child Is Disabled?

 No one wants to wait for Social Security to decide if their child is disabled enough to qualify for SSI benefits.
 The financial strain on your family can be enormous.
-But generally, it takes four to five months for Social Security to make a determination in a child's SSI claim.
+But generally, it takes four to six months for Social Security to make a determination in a child’s SSI claim.

 However, there are some conditions that qualify for immediate benefits.
 If your child has one of these conditions, disability payments can start immediately and last up to six months while your child’s case is being decided.
 Social Security calls this "presumptive disability."
 Some of the conditions that qualify include: